-Upon conversion of the notes, the difference between the fair value of the financial liabilities and the valuation of the shares issued at the spot rate is recorded in financial expense.
+Upon conversion of the notes, the difference between the fair value of the financial liabilities and the valuation of the shares issued at the spot rate (quoted market price) is recorded in financial expense.

 Pursuant to this agreement, when the conversion price is less than the nominal value of the share, a conversion penalty applies.
-This conversion penalty was paid to Negma (€301 thousand in 2019) at the time of the conversion.